 Hanoi Railway Station which is a 20-minute walk away from Hanoi Old Quarter.

-Cat Ba Pier situated at a stone throw’s distance from the town.
+Cat Ba Pier is situated at a stone throw’s distance from the town.

 Trains departing from Hanoi Railway Station will drop you at Hai Phong Railway Station.
 The distance between the two is roughly 100 kilometers.
 It is covered over a span of 3 hours.